wimmywozzle/SNAPMAP_Doomsouls/README.md

 ---
 ## Game Overview
-![alt text](https://raw.githubusercontent.com/wimmywozzle/SNAPMAP_Doomsouls/master/SS1.jpg "Doom Souls Gameplay") *In the above Screenshot, the Player is trying to stay alive.*
+![alt text](https://raw.githubusercontent.com/wimmywozzle/SNAPMAP_Doomsouls/master/SS1.jpg "Doom Souls Gameplay")

+*In the above Screenshot, the Player is trying to stay alive.*

+In Doom Souls, the player fights a Wave of enemies in an enclosed arena, and then is brought back to the main shop area to purchase equipment and level up his/her character.